DEALING WITH ECZEMA

 Maximum Strength Itch Relief Lotion for Diabetics' Skin contains maximum-strength hydrocortisone.
 It’s clinically tested and shown to be non-irritating on diabetics' skin when used as directed.

-Maximum Strength Overnight Itch Relief Creme is formulated with hydrocortisone to calm and soothe itch while you sleep.
+Maximum Strength Overnight Itch Relief Cream is formulated with hydrocortisone to calm and soothe itch while you sleep.

 Maximum Strength Itch Relief Cooling Gel brings a cooling sensation and cools skin on contact.
 Helps relieve itch associated with minor skin irritations, inflammation, and rashes due to insect bites, poison ivy, eczema, psoriasis, and more.